gaafiz/gpdwin2-tips-and-tweaks-library/wiki/Intel_Modded_Graphic_Drivers.md

 #### What Changes are applied

-The same as pere [here](https://github.com/BenNottelling/iGPU-AutoMod/blob/master/automod.ps1) but applied manually.
+The same as per [here](https://github.com/BenNottelling/iGPU-AutoMod/blob/master/automod.ps1) but applied manually.

 - `iigd_dch.inf`:
 	- `MaximumDeviceMemoryConfiguration` from 512 to 1024